JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 Almost a puzzle is [Chnakess](https://hempuli.itch.io/chnakess), a snake + chess combination where you try to eat all the chess pieces.
 The pieces will escape your bite if they can move without being blocked by your tail, and if they have multiple options they choose somewhat arbitrarily.
 This makes it feel slightly more like an arcade game than a puzzle, but it’s worth checking out.

+[Slime Path](https://siivergoid.itch.io/slime-path) is a game about slimes which probably would have made it if it had snake graphics.
+You control multiple slimes that act like infinite snakes, with some added mechanics like lock & keys, and you need to get all slimes to their exits.

 [Snackzzle](https://egordorichev.itch.io/snackzzle) technically fits but has some issues with arbitrary lock-key combinations, no undo, and uninteresting puzzles, so I didn’t include it.

 Some puzzles by Rosden Shadow where you leave a trail like a snake, but the rest of the mechanics are different from snake games: